 - Successfully complete the poverty introductory course, or other approved course.

-- Applicants should be a sophomore or junior.
+- Applicants are current first years, sophomores or juniors.
 Seniors are not eligible.

 - Minimum 2.5 GPA

 Students will complete the online application and upload the application packet.

 The application packet includes:

 - Online application